 4.2 Reference model

 To recover a more realistic density structure that is consistent with the tectonic structure of the study area, the construction of a reference density model that contains a priori geological and geophysical information must be incorporated into the inversion process.
-In this paper, we generate a 3-D reference density model based on the observed geophysical signature, e.g., topography and sediment thickness (Figs. 2a and b).
+In this paper, we generate a 3-D reference density model based on the observed geophysical signature, e.g., bathymetry and sediment thickness (Figs. 2a and b).
 In order to perform the inversion, we discretize the model into a mesh that consists of a finite number of cells.
 From a computational perspective, a choice involving the tradeoff between computational speed and the resolution of the density estimates must be made; in this study, the mesh is constructed from flat cubes with a horizontal grid spacing of 5 km×5 km and a vertical step size of 500 m.
 The mesh covering our study area contains 201, 214 and 83 cells in the east-west, north-south and vertical directions, respectively.